DanielJomphe/asterisk-box/README.md

 1. Only the following **configuration files** are automatically customized:
 	* `extensions.conf`
 	* `sip.conf`
+	* The `configure-asterisk.sh` script used for customizing the `conf` files is very crudely implemented.
 2. Starting up Asterisk is a manual operation.

 These limitations are **very** easy to remove.
 Just improve the `Vagrantfile` and `bootstrap/**` scripts.

 ## Alternatives
-Some linux distributions make available Asterisk packages that might meet your needs.
+Some linux distributions make available certain Asterisk packages that might meet your needs.

 The following discussion is centered not on this asterisk-box's sole needs, but on the general infrastructure automation practices I wish to put in place for my projects.
 I provide it here because it may affect this solution in the future.